Revisions, Changes, Abridgements: How Mrs. White's Writings Have Been Altered

 The Editorial Assistants

 After the resolution was passed, Mrs. White was provided with numerous assistants who played a large role in preparing her works for publication.8 One of her assistants, Fannie Bolton, worked for Mrs. White for seven-and-a-half years.
-Ms. Bolton had a tendency to be outspoken, and once asked if it was proper for Mrs. White to get credit for her writings since they had to be "almost entirely changed" from their original form.9 Even more important than the question of credit, is the question of whether the thought was changed when the source material had to be "almost entirely changed."
+Bolton had a tendency to be outspoken, and once asked if it was proper for Mrs. White to get credit for her writings since they had to be "almost entirely changed" from their original form.9 Even more important than the question of credit, is the question of whether the thought was changed when the source material had to be "almost entirely changed."
+Ellen White later complained to Bolton about "my articles bearing your [Bolton's] ideas."10 How does anyone know which ideas came from God through Ellen White and which came through Bolton?

 Mrs. White's utter dependence on her assistants can be seen in this letter she wrote to the general conference president in 1888: